-Based on its active ingredients, we do not consider Athletic Greens likely to cause side effects to the average consumer.
+We do not consider Athletic Greens likely to cause side effects in otherwise healthy adults.
 The product is a blend of plants, vitamins and probiotics.
 The probiotic dose is relatively low, which reduces the risk of gastrointestinal side effects like gas or bloating.

 One of the most popular green powders on the market is called Beyond Greens, so consumers are often curious about which product is a better option.

-As we highlighted in our Live Conscious reviews article (the manufacturer of Beyond Greens), Beyond Greens contains natural flavor but is free of added vitamins and minerals and citric acid.
+As we highlighted in our Live Conscious reviews article (on Beyond Greens' manufacturer), Beyond Greens contains natural flavor but is free of added vitamins and minerals and citric acid.

-While we don't recommend either product, we would recommend Beyond Greens over Athletic Greens due to the fewer number of questionable additive ingredients and the substantially lower cost.
+While we don't recommend either product, we would recommend Beyond Greens over Athletic Greens due to its superior inactive ingredient profile and its substantially lower cost.

-The product has been reviewed over 3,000 times on Amazon and currently has an average review rating of 4.5 out of 5 stars.
-AG1 only scores a "D" on Fakespot which is a software tool that detects potentially fake Amazon reviews.
-Fakespot's "Adjusted Rating" for the product is only 2 out of 5 stars.
+AG1 has been reviewed over 3,000 times on Amazon and currently has an average review rating of 4.5 out of 5 stars.

-The top positive review from a verified purchaser comes from a user named "Ginger Lily" who claims the product tastes good and is a convenient part of their routine:
+The top positive review from a verified purchaser comes from a user named "Ginger Lily" who claims the product tastes good and is a convenient way to improve nutrition:

 "I was skeptical about Athletic Greens, first because of the price and second because I felt it really would not be any different, however the many positive reviews made me go for it.
 All I can say is that I was pleasantly surprised.
 The taste is almost creamy in texture and you can taste the slight undertone of the good healthy chocolate that they use.
 It has absolutely no grassy taste.
 I also love the fact that I need to add nothing to it (like protein powders), so this has made it great for me to take to work."